-Waste Description Anticipated Waste Volume Generated Waste Storage Waste Management Technique Frequency of Collection (during normal operation) marine industry area and MIBA.
+Waste Description Anticipated Waste Volume Generated Waste Storage Waste Management Technique Frequency of Collection (during normal operation) Domestic wastewater 140 litres per EP, per day Direct collection by a licensed waste contractor.
+Disposal to Sewage Treatment Plant.
+Continuous.
+Metals 0.75 tonnes of domestic recyclable waste per person, per annum Dedicated metal recycling bins at various locations within the development.
+Recycling contractor off site.
+Fortnightly, or as required.
 Plastics Domestic recycling bin provided at each residence/premises.
 Non-domestic recycling bin(s) provided within each precinct.
-To be collected and transported to the Waste Transfer Station at Caboolture landfill by a licensed waste contractor.
+To be collected and transported off site to be recycled by a licensed waste contractor.
 Fortnightly, or as required.
 Glass Domestic recycling bin provided at each residence/premises.
 Non-domestic recycling bin(s) provided within each precinct.
-To be collected and transported to the Waste Transfer Station at Caboolture landfill by a licensed waste contractor.
+To be collected and transported off site by a licensed waste contractor.
 Fortnightly, or as required.
 Paper and cardboard Domestic recycling bin provided at each residence/premises.
 Non-domestic recycling bin(s) provided within each precinct.
-To be collected and transported to the Waste Transfer Station at Caboolture landfill by a licensed waste contractor.
+To be collected and transported off site for recycling wherever possible by a licensed waste contractor.
 Fortnightly, or as required.
 Diesel and other fuels Marina fuel storage not more than 100,000 litres.
-Storage in bunded storage areas within the marine and commercial precincts.
-Commercial quantities to be collected by a recycling contractor.
-Household quantities to be transported to the oil recycling container provided at the Waste Transfer Station, in the Caboolture landfill.
+Storage in bunded storage areas within the marina.
+Commercial quantities to be collected by a licensed recycling contractor.
 As required.
 Hazardous and other chemicals Not known.
-Storage in bunded storage areas within MIBA, marine industry and commercial precincts, resort/hotel, and golf course.
-To be collected and transported off site by a licensed waste contractor.
+Storage in bunded storage areas within the marina and hotel general maintenance area.
+To be collected and transported off site by a licensed waste contractor to a facility lawfully allowed to accept such wastes.
 As required.
-Electrical and electronic equipment (E- waste) Not known.
-Dedicated e-waste bin within the residential, MIBA and commercial precincts.
-Recycled and re- manufactured off site by a licensed waste contractor.
-Annually, or as required.
-Marina wastes (sewage and bilge water pump out facilities) Dependant on throughput.
+Marina wastes (sewage and bilge water pump- out facilities) Dependant on throughput.
 Storage tank provided at the marina.
 To be emptied by an appropriately licensed waste contractor.
 Not less than weekly, or as required during busy periods.

-Waste Description Anticipated Waste Volume Generated Waste Storage Waste Management Technique Frequency of Collection (during normal operation) Contaminated stormwater runoff Dependant on rain event.
+Contaminated stormwater runoff Dependant on rain event.
 Stormwater containment and treatment devices.
-Containment, treatment and release as per Stormwater Management Plan.
+Containment, treatment and release as per the SBMP.
 Following a rain event.
-Water collected in waste storage and bunded areas n Dependant on volume of bund. s Bunded area Treatment to water quality objectives outlined in SBMP and then discharged, otherwise collection by an EPA licensed waste contractor.
-Following a rain event.
+Water collected in waste storage and bunded areas Dependant on volume of bund.
+Bunded area.
+Treatment to water quality objectives outlined in SBMP Following a rain event.